lsst-sqre/nublado/docs/client/index.rst

 ``NubladoClient`` provides three methods of interacting with a spawned lab.
 These are methods on the ``JupyterLabSession`` object you will have available inside the session context manager.
 They are:

 #. ``run_python()``.
-This runs a string representing arbitrary Python code and returns streamed results (which is to say, ``stdout`` wihin each cell).
-Of course, this code will run in the Lab environment specified by the session, which will be bound to a particuar kernel (usually ``LSST`` within the RSP), and will have access to whatever is installed in that kernel.
+This runs a string representing arbitrary Python code and returns streamed results (which is to say, ``stdout``, within each cell).
+Of course, this code will run in the Lab environment specified by the session, which will be bound to a particular kernel (usually ``LSST`` within the RSP), and will have access to whatever is installed in that kernel.
 #. ``run_notebook()``.
 This runs each cell of a supplied notebook using ``run_python()``, accumulating the results and ultimately returning them as a list of cell outputs.
 #.  ``run_notebook_via_rsp_extension()``.
 This executes a notebook via the ``/rubin/execution`` endpoint of the  `RSP Jupyter Extensions <https://github.com/lsst-sqre/rsp-jupyter-extensions>`__.  `Times Square <https://times-square.lsst.io>`__ and `Noteburst <https://noteburst.lsst.io>`__ use this method.
 The extensions run within the user lab, and the execution extension, in turn, uses `nbconvert <https://nbconvert.readthedocs.io/en/latest/>`__ to execute notebooks and return their rendered form.
 If you need to execute a notebook and capture output that did not go to stdout (for instance, the Javascript created by a Bokeh call, that will ultimately run in your browser), this is at present the way to do it.